mprinc/webpack.js.org/src/content/guides/asset-management.md

   };
 ```

-Module loaders can be chained.
+Module loaders can be <span class='definition'>chained</span>.
 Each loader in the chain applies transformations to the processed resource.
-A chain is executed in reverse order.
+A chain is <span class='important'>executed in reverse order</span>.
 The first loader passes its result (resource with applied transformations) to the next one, and so forth.
-Finally, webpack expects JavaScript to be returned by the last loader in the chain.
+Finally, <span class='important'>webpack expects JavaScript to be returned by the last loader in the chain</span>.

 The above order of loaders should be maintained: 'style-loader' comes first and followed by 'css-loader'.
 If this convention is not followed, webpack is likely to throw errors.

 T> webpack uses a regular expression to determine which files it should look for and serve to a specific loader.
 In this case, any file that ends with `.css` will be served to the `style-loader` and the `css-loader`.

-This enables you to `import './style.css'` into the file that depends on that styling.
-Now, when that module is run, a `<style>` tag with the stringified css will be inserted into the `<head>` of your html file.
+<span class='important'>This enables you to `import './style.css'` into the file that depends on that styling</span>.
+Now, when that module is run, a <span class='important'>`<style>` tag with the stringified css will be inserted into the `<head>` of your html file</span>.

 Let's try it out by adding a new `style.css` file to our project and import it in our `index.js`: